OpenBudget/budgetkey-data-pipelines/README.md

     - `tenders`: Pipelines for retrieving data on government tendering process (and the lack of it)
 - `supports/`: Pipelines for retrieving data on government supports and its relevant processes

+As you can see, pipelines are sorted by domain and data source.

+Higher up the tree, we find pipelines that aggregate different sources (e.g. companies + associations + ... -> all-entities).
+Finally, under the `budgetkey` directory we have pipelines that process and store the data for displaying on the website.

 _note: To understand a bit more on the difference between the different types of government spending, please read this excellent [blog post](https://blog.okfn.org/2017/05/18/what-is-the-difference-between-budget-spending-and-procurement-data/)._

+## What's currenty running?

+ To see what's the current processing status of each pipeline, just hop to the [dashboard](https://next.obudget.org/pipelines/).

 ## Developing a new pipeline

 - Read about `datapackage-pipelines` [here](https://github.com/frictionlessdata/datapackage-pipelines)